sporto/elm-tutorial/routing/navigation_from_list_to_edit.md

 ## Players Update

-Finally __src/Players/Update.elm__ needs to respond to this action.
+Finally, __src/Players/Update.elm__ needs to respond to this action.
 Add a new branch to the case expression:

 ```elm
     ...